How Thermoelectric Generators Work: Practical Power, Efficiency, and Applications

 What are the Advantages of Thermoelectric Generators

-2. Quiet - Thermoelectric generators can be designed to be completely silent.
+- Quiet – Thermoelectric generators can be designed to be completely silent.

-3. No Greenhouse Gases - Thermoelectric generators do not require any greenhouse gases to operate.
+- No Greenhouse Gases – Thermoelectric generators do not require any greenhouse gases to operate.
 Some energy conversion technologies do.

-4. Wide Range of Fuel Sources - Thermoelectric generators do not have restrictions on fuels that can be used to generate the needed heat.
+- Wide Range of Fuel Sources – Thermoelectric generators do not have restrictions on fuels that can be used to generate the needed heat.
 Many other energy conversion technologies do.

-5. Scalability - Thermoelectric generators can be designed to output power levels smaller than microwatts and larger than kilowatts.
+- Scalability – Thermoelectric generators can be designed to output power levels smaller than microwatts and larger than kilowatts.

-6. Mountable in Any Orientation - Thermoelectric generators operate in any orientation.
+- Mountable in Any Orientation – Thermoelectric generators operate in any orientation.
 Some energy conversion technologies are sensitive to their orientation relative to gravity.

-8. Direct Energy Conversion - Thermoelectric generators convert heat directly into electricity.
+- Direct Energy Conversion – Thermoelectric generators convert heat directly into electricity.
 Many energy conversion technologies require intermediate steps when converting heat to electricity.
 For example, heat energy from fuel is converted in a turbine to mechanical energy, then mechanical energy is converted to electricity in a generator.
-Each energy conversion step adds losses in the form or waste heat.
+Each energy conversion step adds losses in the form of waste heat.
 This makes thermoelectric generators less mechanically complex than some other energy conversion technologies.

-9. Compact Size - Thermoelectric generators can be designed to be very compact.
+- Compact Size – Thermoelectric generators can be designed to be very compact.
 This leads to greater design flexibility.

 What are the Disadvantages of Thermoelectric Generators?

 Thermoelectric generators are less efficient than some of the other energy conversion technologies.
 This means that for the same amount of thermal energy (heat) input to the generator, less of that heat is converted to electricity.
-For applications like waste heat recovery where the heat is free, this becomes less of a concern.

 Thermoelectric generators can have a higher initial cost per watt of electrical power output than some energy conversion technologies for some applications.
 However, the lifetime cost per watt can be lower.
 Initial cost of a thermoelectric generator amortized over the long life of a thermoelectric generator can make the lifetime cost lower than other technologies, depending on the application.
-No maintenance cost is another factor that lowers the lifetime cost of a thermoelectric generator.

 There is a fair amount of thermoelectric generator module manufacturing knowledge.
 However, a disadvantage is, the design and engineering expertise required to effectively apply thermoelectric generators to an applications is rare.
 This Inhibits wider adoption due to applications that result in lower efficiency and high cost.